 Michael O’Rourke is Director of the Toolbox Dialogue Initiative, a research initiative sponsored by the National Science Foundation that investigates philosophical approaches to facilitating interdisciplinary research.
 For most of his career, he has engaged in interdisciplinary research, and he is currently pursuing an active research agenda that emphasizes the philosophy of interdisciplinarity.
 He has published extensively on the topics of communication, interdisciplinary theory and practice, and robotic agent design.

 Marisa Rinkus holds a PhD in Fisheries and Wildlife with a focus on Human Dimensions and specializations in Gender, Justice & Environmental Change and International Development.
 Her research and teaching centers on how power and agency influence participation in natural resource conservation and the interrelationships of gender, race, and class in environmental issues.
 Marisa was the recipient of a Fulbright grant to Brazil for her doctoral research and has published in Human Ecology, Human Dimensions of Fisheries and Wildlife, Water Policy, and Society & Natural Resources.
 Her work with C4I involves facilitating Toolbox Dialogue Initiative workshops and studying the impact of philosophically structured dialogue on cross-disciplinary communication and collaboration.
-Marisa hopes to apply insights from the TDI process to improve communication and collaboration among diverse stakeholders in conservation research and natural resource management.
+Marisa is engaged in applying insights from the TDI process to improve communication and collaboration among diverse stakeholders in conservation research and natural resource management.